saikiranpulagalla/research-lead-generation-demo/README.md

 The application uses **curated scientific abstracts** that mirror PubMed structure for demonstration purposes.
 The demo dataset includes 9 realistic research abstracts across 3 research domains.

-**Architecture Note:** The system is designed with data abstraction in mind.
-Live PubMed (NCBI E-utilities) integration can be added without modifying core extraction, scoring, or ranking logic.
-The modular architecture allows seamless transition from static demo data to real-time PubMed queries.
+**Architecture Note:** The demo uses static PubMed-like data for reliability and reproducibility, but the pipeline is API-ready for live PubMed (NCBI E-utilities) integration without architectural changes.
+The modular design allows seamless transition from demo data to real-time sources.

 ## Extraction Details